 At Tembusu Law, our team of dedicated family and divorce lawyers in Singapore is here to assist you through all stages of the divorce process, including child custody disputes.
 We offer comprehensive legal support in matters such as contested divorces, child custody and access applications, and more.

-For peace of mind and professional guidance, contact Tembusu Law today for a free consultation.
+For peace of mind and professional guidance, contact Tembusu Law today for a free discovery call.
 Let us help you manage your legal matters and achieve a fair resolution in your family law case.

 Can Joint Custody Be Modified After The Initial Court Order?